-Member States: A Master Grade Sheet listing all scores will be automatically reported to all CRDTS member states AFTER candidates have attempted all parts in either format of the examination.
-Individual score reports are not automatically sent to member states/ recognizing jurisdictions.
+Member States: A Master Grade Sheet listing all scores will be automatically reported to all CRDTS member states AFTER candidates have attempted all parts.
+Individual score reports are not automatically sent to member states/recognizing jurisdictions.

 It is the candidates' responsibility to provide a copy of their examination score report to any state in which they are seeking licensure so that State Board can verify the candidates' scores against their master grade sheet received from CRDTS.
 Candidates are responsible for checking with State Boards to determine all requirements for licensure.